Skip to main content

 Dr. Bloom presented her research at the Faculty Luncheon

 Dr. Allison Bloom made a presentation on her research at the faculty luncheon in November 2018, examining issues of violence experienced by immigrant women in the United States.
-The title of the presentation was, "Embodies Hardships and spiritual strength: A Life Course Perspective on aging, immigration, and Domestic Violence."
+The title of the presentation was, "Embodies Hardships and Spiritual Strength: A Life Course Perspective on Aging, immigration, and Domestic Violence."

 Sociology and Anthropology Club trip